Missing large

 Recent Comments

-1. about 13 years ago on Tom the Dancing Bug
+1. almost 14 years ago on Tom the Dancing Bug

 Bolling joins many, including the hero Leslie Fiedler, following Albert Bigelow Paine (1912 ) into the delusion that “Jim” has an EPITHET, that he’s like “Pious Aeneas” or “Ingenious Odysseus” or “My Cid” (“African American Jim”).
 The character Jim has no epithet; important to note, survives a century of delusion because, as you will see if you look at Chapter 2, he’s set apart as the big-souled artist, who, like “Sam” [eponym for the blackman, like “George,” I hear, for Pullman Car Porter] Clemens in real life, commands a paying audience with the product of his imagination.
 Regarding “ridden by witches,” see Richard Dorson, Negro Folk Tales, nineteen fifty something.
 I met a guy like Huck this morning, young, needing to say whatever the situation demands; I may misunderestimate him.
 Stuart

-2. over 13 years ago on Tom the Dancing Bug
+2. about 14 years ago on Tom the Dancing Bug

 For me, this strip clarifies–taxes down, profits up, disturbing unemployment “soft,” deficit down, stock market up–and it makes an assertion–the well off, the comfortable hate the Democrats and make these false claims with some mobilization of latent American racial hostility; and the strip asks why.
 And then the strip offers one answer, to wit, that many among the well off hate humanity–meaning that which is humane–even hating beans, so called, for a duck, so-called.
 Each of us might ask: what is in in us, in ordinary Americans that makes us vulnerable–to paid-for stories that lure us into opposition against our own interests and opposition to the welfare of those we love?